Real-World Applications

 Risk Prediction: Gradient boosting models predict individual risk for diabetes, hypertension, heart disease, and stroke using clinical data, health behaviors, social determinants, and environmental exposures.

-Personalized Prevention: AI identifies which interventions—nutrition counseling, exercise programs, medication management—are most effective for specific patient profiles.
+Personalized Prevention: AI can help compare interventions such as nutrition counseling, exercise programs, and medication management for specific risk profiles.

 Air Quality & Health: Sensor networks combined with satellite data predict air quality and forecast asthma exacerbations, enabling proactive warnings to vulnerable populations.